PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: ECSPrefixLengthAction(v4, v6)

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetECSPrefixLengthAction` instead.

   Set the ECS prefix length.
   Subsequent rules are processed after this action.

   :param int v4: The IPv4 netmask length
   :param int v6: The IPv6 netmask length

 .. function:: ERCodeAction(rcode [, options])